etherCorps/sveltekit-og/README.md

 ```

-Then run `pnpm dev` and access localhost:5173/og, the React element will be rendered and responded as a PNG from that endpoint:
+Then run `pnpm dev` and access localhost:5173/og, the api/route endpoint be rendered and responded as a PNG from that api/endpoint:

 ![Rendered OG image](static/demo.png)